 The process of Corporate Tax Audit – an Overview

-The process of preparation of corporate tax audit begins when you prepare the T2 or other returns.
-Organizations should anticipate what issues, transactions or business changes might attract a tax auditor’s vision when preparing your accounts.
+The process of preparation for corporate tax audit begins when you prepare the T2 or other returns.
+Organizations should anticipate what issues, transactions or business changes might attract a tax auditor’s vision when preparing their accounts.
 Organizations should also be prepared to be ready with the answers properly documented for any questions that may arise when filing corporate tax returns.

-The tax returns file must include the final copies of the tax returns working papers in addition to the documentation of completed transactions.
-The documents protected by privilege should be well marked and kept separate from the unprotected ones.
+Tax returns file must include the final copies of the tax returns working papers in addition to the documentation of completed transactions.
+The documents protected by privilege should be well-marked and kept separate from the unprotected ones.
 The files should be in line with the concerned organization’s document retention policy.

-At the outset of the audit, it is better to be acquainted with all the members of the audit team and it involves going beyond finding out the name of your large case file manager and field auditors.
-It is also important to get to know the due dates when the auditor needs the required information and asking the auditor to put all the questions in writing.
+At the outset of the audit, it is better to be acquainted with all the members of the audit team.
+This involves going beyond finding out the name of your large case file manager and field auditors.
+Learn the due dates when the auditor needs information and ask the auditor to put all the questions in writing.

-While learning about how to prepare for a tax audit you should first give all the basic financial information to the auditor.
+To prepare for a tax audit you should first give all the basic financial information to the auditor.
 The auditors usually request for an income statement, balance sheet and trial balance of your business.
-Therefore, it is important to have these three reports in place and at all times.
+Therefore, it is important to have these three reports in place at all times.
 In dealing with a tax audit, it is better to hire a primary corporate tax accountant.

 The best possible tax outcomes from the audit process can be achieved by following the below-mentioned processes: